-The proposed Project property line is located approximately 42 feet from the centerline of the San Diego Northern Railroad (SDNR) consisting of Sprinter service operated by the NCTD.
-According to the City of San Marcos General Plan Noise Element, the 65 dBA CNEL noise contour from the rail activity, with no shielding, is located 130 feet from the centerline of the railroad.
+The proposed Project is located a minimum of 400 feet from the San Diego Northern Railroad (SDNR) consisting of SPRINTER service operated by the North County Transit District (NCTD).
+According to the City of San Marcos General Plan Noise Element, Figure 7-2, the future 65 dBA CNEL noise contour from the anticipated increased rail activity, with no shielding, is located 130 feet from the centerline of the railroad.
+No reduction factor was taken for the building facades.

-5.4 Cumulative Noise Levels
+5.4 Cumulative Onsite Noise Levels and Findings